 Will earning the Associate in Applied Science degree in Accounting qualify me to sit for the CPA exam?

-No, in general, the educational requirements to sit for the Uniform CPA Exam as a North Carolina candidate is a bachelor’s degree (with a minimum of 150 semester hours) with at least 30 semester hours in accounting.
-You should contact the North Carolina State Board of CPA Examiners for information about the requirements to sit for the Uniform CPA Exam as a North Carolina candidate and to be licensed as a North Carolina CPA.
+No, in general, the educational requirements to sit for the Uniform CPA Exam as a North Carolina candidate is a bachelor’s degree (with at least 120 hours) including (or supplemented by) at least 30 semester hours in accounting.
+Please contact the North Carolina State Board of CPA Examiners for information about the requirements to sit for the Uniform CPA Exam as a North Carolina candidate and to be licensed as a North Carolina CPA.

 P.O.
 Box 12827

 Raleigh, NC 27605-2827

 I have earned a bachelor’s degree from another institution.
 Do the accounting courses offered at CPCC count towards meeting the requirement that I have a minimum of 30 semester hours in accounting?

 Yes, CPCC is an accredited institution and the hours earned will assist you in meeting the 30-hour requirement.
 The accounting courses listed in the Accounting Degree Plan - A25100 (Revised 11/2013) do meet the requirements of the North Carolina State Board of CPA Examiners.
 However, no more than six semester hours of accounting principles and no more than three semester hours of business law will be counted toward the 30-hour requirement.
 It is your responsibility to verify with the North Carolina State Board of CPA Examiners the courses you are planning on taking meet its requirements.